acceleratescience/acceleratescience.github.io/_resources/introducing-data-science-for-science.md

 The course will be run via Zoom, with sessions delivered by Cambridge Spark and their community of mentors.

 **How much does the course cost?**
 The course costs £2,100 + VAT per participant.
-For this cohort, the Accelerate Programme are able to offer 50% funding towards the cost, meaning the cost will be available to participants for £1,050 + VAT.
+For this cohort, the Accelerate Programme are able to offer 50% funding towards the cost, meaning the course will be available to participants for £1,050 + VAT.

 For further questions, please contact accelerate-science@cst.cam.ac.uk.